octo-technology/OpenTezos/docs/tezos-basics/exam.md

 - [ ] Participation rate
 - [x] Quorum

-### Question 8 //TODO (remove)

-What are the two metrics required to validate the exploration period and the promotion period ?

-- [x] Supermajority
-- [ ] Participation rate
-- [x] Quorum

 ### Question 8 //TODO(only 2 possible choice !!! it is a 50-50 chance ... it is almost impossible to fail this question)

 Implicit account is: